uriferret/uriferret/README.md

 - 👋 Hi, I’m @uriferret
-- 👀 I’m interested in Business Analytics, specialized in Finance and Accounting
+- 👀 I’m interested in Business Analytics, specialized in Finance and Accounting.
+Excel and PowerBI.
 - 🌱 I’m currently learning SQL
 - 💞️ I’m looking to collaborate on projects related to business and analytics
 - 📫 How to reach me : send an email to oriol.ferret@alum.upf.edu